10 Common Hazards in Food Processing

 Hazardous Machinery

-73% of food companies actively use or are in the process of implementing automation in their facilities.
+73% of food companies use automation in their facilities.
 But machinery introduces some risks of its own.
-They pose struck-by or caught-in-between risks
+They pose struck-by or caught-in-between risks.

 6